Work

 Snaut – accessible distributional semantics

-A big obstacle to the widespread use of distributional semantics in psycholinguistics has been the gap between the producers and potential consumers of semantic spaces.
+Making semantic spaces usable for researchers without computational infrastructure.
+A big obstacle to widespread use of distributional semantics in psycholinguistics has been the gap between producers and consumers of semantic spaces.

 Although several packages have been published that allow users to train various kinds of semantic spaces, the large corpora and computational infrastructure as well as the technical know-how regarding training and evaluating semantic spaces is not available to many psycholinguists.